2008 Meath Senior Football Championship: From S.F.C.

+Participating teams

+The teams taking part in the 2008 Meath Senior Football Championship are:

 Group stage

-There are 3 groups called Group A, B and C. The 3 top finishers in Group A and the top 2 finishers in Group B and C will qualify for the quarter finals.
+There are 3 groups called Group A, B and C. The 3 top finishers in Group A and the top 2 finishers in Group B and C will qualify for the quarter-finals.
 Third place in Group B will play third place in Group C for a quarter finals place.
 The 3 teams that finish last in their groups will play in a round-robin relegation play off.